 Mr Ellis, of Park Drive, Westcliff, said: “It is shocking people plunder the wrecks just to make a few bucks out of it.

 “The artefacts are not always worth much financially, but their historical and archaeological value is huge.
-Some divers do look to collect items from the wreck, but they need to be studied and in a museum.
+Some divers do look to collect items from the wreck, but they need to be studied and in

 “That is why me and my team applied for a licence to monitor the wreck to find out more about Southend’s history.”